supabase-community/supabase-csharp/README.md

 # supabase-csharp (**VERY MUCH A WIP**)

+**This repo is currently public for the sake of contributions - it should NOT be used in anything remotely resembling production**

 Integrate your [Supabase](https://supabase.io) projects with C#.

 Includes C# features to make supabase function more like an ORM - specifically the ability to leverage **strongly typed models**.